Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 large?
 What if we have the same infirmities on us as the world does because we are not any different than the

 world?
-What if we are spiritually sick as the second advent of our Lord is on the horizon, just as Judah was
+What if we are spiritually sick as the second advent of our Lord is on the horizon, just as Judah was spiritually

-flesh and pretending it is spirit?
+pretending it is spirit?
 What if the church has more natural vision than spiritual vision?
 What if the church is in denial

 over its true condition?
-For the church in America, what if the condition of America, which has
+For the church in America, what if the condition of America, which has lost her way,

-questions, although I do have opinions, and you probably can guess some of them.
+I do have opinions, and you probably can guess some of them.
 I leave it for you to discern.

 The good news is that healing is coming on an order that this sin-ravaged world has never seen before; we can be

-of the Lord, make His paths straight (Matthew 3:3; Luke 3:4).
+the Lord, make His paths straight (Matthew 3:3; Luke 3:4).
 It is time to change our thinking.

 On either side of the river was the tree of life, bearing twelve kinds of fruit, yielding its fruit every month; and